chrisns/talks/PolicyAsVersionedCode.md

 ---

-26 all of us in lift, focus drawn to floor number counter
+# @TODO: 26 all of us in lift, focus drawn to floor number counter

 <!--